markcoatsworth/readthedocs/docs/admin-manual/setting-up-special-environments.rst

 In order to work with X authority, which is the system by which X authorizes processes to connect to X servers, the *condor\_kbdd* needs to run with super user privileges.
-Currently, the *condor\_kbdd* assumes that X uses the HOME environment variable in order to locate a file named .Xauthority.
+Currently, the *condor\_kbdd* assumes that X uses the ``HOME`` environment variable in order to locate a file named ``.Xauthority``.
 This file contains keys necessary to connect to an X server.
-The keyboard daemon attempts to set HOME to various users’ home directories in order to gain a connection to the X server and monitor events.
+The keyboard daemon attempts to set ``HOME`` to various users’ home directories in order to gain a connection to the X server and monitor events.
 This may fail to work if the keyboard daemon is not allowed to attach to the X server, and the state of a machine may be incorrectly set to idle when a user is, in fact, using the machine.

 In some environments, the *condor\_kbdd* will not be able to connect to the X server because the user currently logged into the system keeps their authentication token for using the X server in a place that no local user on the current machine can get to.
-This may be the case for files on AFS, because the user’s .Xauthority file is in an AFS home directory.
+This may be the case for files on AFS, because the user’s ``.Xauthority`` file is in an AFS home directory.

 There may also be cases where the *condor\_kbdd* may not be run with